 Steve Schram is Executive Director and General Manager of Michigan Public Media, overseeing Michigan Radio-WUOM, the NPR news and information public radio station at the University of Michigan.
-Michigan Radio is the state’s most listened to public radio station, and serves over 530,000 listeners weekly from its statewide broadcast signals and online audio streaming.
+Michigan Radio is the state’s most listened to public radio station, and serves over 510,000 listeners weekly from its statewide broadcast signals and online audio streaming.

 Schram earned his B.A. degree in Television and Radio from Michigan State University.
 He was honored with the Outstanding Alumni Award in 2014 from the Michigan State University College of Communication Arts and Sciences.
 In 2016, Steve Schram was inducted into the Michigan Broadcasting Hall of Fame by the Michigan Association of Broadcasters.
-Steve and his wife, Laurie, have two adult sons.
+Steve and his wife, Laurie, live in Green Oak Township, Michigan and have two adult sons.